Feature #55

 Î’eyond the technical part that I really do not fully understand, I think is an effort of Mark to stimulate the interest of some developer who is familiar with the FPGA programming!
 I hope some day someone to help him.....
 In reality to help all us...

-Updated by foft over 6 years ago
+Updated by foft about 7 years ago

-• The firmware is constrained by the current ZPU setup.
+- The firmware is constrained by the current ZPU setup.
 Its hard to debug and tricky to add more memory to it.

-• I'm struggling to meet timing requirements, due to the over-complex interconnect glue.
+- I'm struggling to meet timing requirements, due to the over-complex interconnect glue.

-• I've been keen to go towards running the core at 116MHz instead of the current 58MHz, which will allow 32x mode cache-less and I can use fully registered cycles.
+- I've been keen to go towards running the core at 116MHz instead of the current 58MHz, which will allow 32x mode cache-less and I can use fully registered cycles.
 Currently you may have spotted that 32x and 16x are very close on sysinfo?

 I don't see why we shouldn't expose the RISC V CPU to the end user, so it would be a large modern system.
 Still with 100% compatibility.
 Well I might stick a 2nd PIA in the 6502 memory map to allow access to the RISC V and registers.

-Updated by foft over 6 years ago
+Updated by foft about 7 years ago

 To Panos' comment.
 Yeah I'd love some help, if someone could help me define the memory map and write the firmware for the RISC V that would be an enormous help.
 There are also many HDL parts that need doing if anyone fancies working on the hardware.

-Updated by foft over 6 years ago
+Updated by foft about 7 years ago

 I've managed to get the spinal HDL project compiled, so now have a verilog or vhdl file for the CPU.
 It seems to have 3 ports.
 Instruction master, data master and debug slave.
 So I will need to map them into wishbone.
 They are also in their own format so I need to do some simple adaptors to map it to wishbone, which I think I almost understand how to do!